SeedlingsBabylab/datavyu_scripts/README.md

 ```

 You should run these scripts once you've finished coding.
-Usually this means running run_all.rb rather than each individual script.
+Usually this means running run_all_postannotation.rb rather than each individual script.
 They're separated into 4 distinct programs with multiple checks per script:

 1. check_codes.rb
   * entered values are one of the predefined codes